box/box-python-sdk-gen/docs/file_metadata.md

 This function returns a value of type `MetadataFull`.

-An instance of the metadata template that includes additional &quot;key:value&quot; pairs defined by the user or an application.
+An instance of the metadata template that includes additional "key:value" pairs defined by the user or an application.